List of Days of Our Lives cast members

-Days of Our Lives is a long-running American television soap opera drama, airing on NBC.
+Days of Our Lives is a long-running American television soap opera that streams on the streaming service Peacock.
 Created by Ted and Betty Corday, the series premiered on November 8, 1965.
 The longest-running cast member is Suzanne Rogers, who has portrayed Maggie Horton since August 20, 1973, making her one of the longest-tenured actors in American soap operas.
 Original cast member, Frances Reid, was previously the soap's longest-running cast member, portraying Horton family matriarch, Alice Horton, from 1965 to 2007.
 Actresses Susan Seaforth Hayes and Deidre Hall, who portray Julie Olson Williams and Marlena Evans, are the second and third longest tenured actors on Days of Our Lives, joining in December 1968 and June 1976, respectively.
-The following list is of cast members who are on the show: the main and recurring cast members, or those who are debuting, departing or returning to the series.
+The following list is of cast members who are on the show: the main, recurring and guest cast members, as well as those who are debuting, departing or returning to the serial.